syssoft-ds/sim4da-v0/README.md

     s.runSimulation(duration);
 ```

 By instantiating a Simulator object, a network of `n_nodes` is created.
-For each node id between `[n,n_nodes)` the code for the given id must be attached to the simulator.
+For each node `id` between `[n,n_nodes)` the code for the given id must be attached to the simulator.
 This `ApplicationNode` is derived from the abstract class `Node` which provides the required functionailty for implementing the algorithm simulation (see below).
 Finally, the simulation can be executed for `duration` seconds.

-Extending class `Node` enables the implementation of the intended distributed algorith by implementing the method `main`:
+Extending class `Node` enables the implementation of the intended distributed algorithm by implementing the method `main`:

 ```Java
     public void main () {